Affordability at Ohio State

 The Ohio State Tuition Guarantee offers Ohio students and their families certainty about the cost of a four-year college education.
 For each class of incoming first-year Ohioans, the university sets rates for in-state tuition, mandatory fees, room and board that are frozen for four years.
-The second class of students to benefit from the guarantee started during the 2018-19 academic year.
+So far, three classes of students are benefitting from the guarantee, which started in fall 2017.

 Historic tuition freezes

 Summer tuition discount

-Thanks to a 25 percent discount on summer tuition rates, Ohio State undergraduates saved $9.2 million in summer 2018 compared with fall/spring rates.
+Thanks to a 25 percent discount on summer tuition rates, Ohio State undergraduates saved $9.2 million in summer 2019 compared with fall/spring rates.
 Over the past two years, the discount saved students $18.4 million.
 The summer tuition discount provides students with immediate savings and additional opportunities to complete course work and reduce their time to degree.
 (Read about summer term)

 Eliminating course fees

-Ohio State has eliminated 70 percent of all course fees to reduce student costs.
+Ohio State eliminated 70 percent of all course fees to reduce student costs.
 This plan, which began in spring 2019, benefits thousands of students across a range of disciplines.
-Fees that remain cover third-party costs, such as first-aid training, or are in disciplines that rely heavily on laboratories as part of their educational requirements (biology, chemistry and physics).
 (Read more)

 Waiving costs for heavy academic loads

-Starting in spring 2019, Ohio State will allow students who take heavy academic loads to waive the cost of additional credit hours if they are doing so to complete their degrees or to take advantage of internships or research opportunities.
-While students can take up to 18 credit hours at the university’s full-time tuition rate, they may take up to a maximum of 21 credit hours per term.
-For eligible students who obtain the approval of their academic advisors, these waivers would provide savings of more than $400 per additional credit hour.
+Ohio State allows students who take heavy academic loads to waive the cost of additional credit hours if they are doing so to complete their degrees or to take advantage of internships or research opportunities.
+Students can take up to 18 credit hours at the university’s full-time tuition rate, and the waiver allows students to take up to 21 credit hours per term at the full-time rate.
+More than 450 students took advantage in spring 2019, providing savings of more than $400 per credit hour.
 (Read announcement)

 In-state tuition for military families